MattDEV02/MarketNexus/README.md

 `Post-conditions:`

 - A new Order has been created.
-- A link has been formed between the Order and the Cart.
+- A connection has been formed between the Order and the Cart.
 - A connection has been formed between the Order o and the User u.
 - The Order attributes have been initialized.
+- The connection between the Cart c and the User u has been broken.
 - A new Cart c2 has been created.
 - A connection has been formed between Cart c2 o and User u.
 - Cart c attributes have been initialized.